myvirtualab-it/loonar-jetbrain-plugin/README.md

 <!-- Plugin description -->

-Add Linear.app as Tasks server in your Jetbrains IDE with help of this plugin.
+Add Loonar as Tasks server in your Jetbrains IDE with help of this plugin.

 ### Configuring Tasks server
 * Navigate to Settings | Tools | Tasks | Servers